Last update 18 August 2023Diplomatic missions

 E-mail: [email protected]

-The Embassy of Namibia in Vienna, Austria has been accredited for Bulgaria.
+The Embassy of Namibia in Vienna, Austria is accredited to Bulgaria.

 E-mail: [email protected]